 To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
-N/A Overall commentary and any cumulative effects • ore Strategy and the policy moves tow lentified for this policy. ards the relevant SEA
+N/A Overall commentary and any cumulative effects Overall this Policy is not over and above the Core Strategy and the policy moves towards the relevant SEA objectives.
+No cumulative effects have been identified for this policy.

 SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To maintain and enhance the quality of landscapes and + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the N/A townscapes baseline data.
 To improve quality of surroundings + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To improve air quality 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To reduce the effect of traffic on the environment 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To reduce contributions to climate change 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To reduce vulnerability to climate change 0 0 0 This Policy is not over and above the Core Strategy and will have a N/A neutral impact towards the baseline data.
 To improve water quality 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
-N/A To provide for sustainable sources of water supply X X X - To avoid, reduce and manage flood risk X X X - To conserve soil resources and quality 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
+N/A To provide for sustainable sources of water supply X X X To avoid, reduce and manage flood risk X X x To conserve soil resources and quality 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To minimise the production of waste 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
-N/A To improve health of the population X X X - To reduce crime and nuisance x X X -
+N/A To improve health of the population x X X To reduce crime and nuisance X X X